Birth Injury Causes

 Other Causes

-There are several other potential birth injuries causes.
+There are several other potential birth injury causes.
 If the child’s body is improperly manipulated during delivery, it can lead to difficulty leaving the birth canal and cause oxygen deprivation.
 Certain medications can also lead to birth complications, as can viral or bacterial infections in the mother or infant during pregnancy.

 How to Determine the Cause of Your Child’s Birth Injury